soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

 Here, we use a dictionary to store our configs for the experiment and pass in constants for the environment parameters.
 In general, we recommend using configuration files for a more clean and centralized approach: here's a [quick tutorial](./configuration_files.md).

 And we're done!
-You can run this script from command line, and see the animations in `treasurehunt\data`.
+You can run this script from command line, and see the animations in `./data` (under the current working directory).